Tillyhilt Castle: Structure

-Only 9.0 m of the west wall, to a maximum height of 0.7 m remains, along with a turf-covered mound of rubble about 10.0 mi wide and about 1.0 m high just to its east.
-There was earlier evidence of two towers.
-It is thought the building was not more than 30 ft long.
+Only 9.0 m of the west wall, to a maximum height of 0.7 m, remains, along with a turf-covered mound of rubble about 10.0 m wide and about 1.0 m high immediately to its east.
+Earlier evidence suggests the presence of two towers, and the building is thought not to have been more than 30 ft long.